poldotz/cisco_webex_meeting/README.md

 ===================

 ## Brief Description ##
-Class library and abstraction layer for integrating with web meetings providers such as WebEx and Citrix.
+Class library and abstraction layer for integrating with Cisco WebEx.

 ## Table Of Contents ##
    * [Purpose](#section_Purpose)